 Pathway to Independence Award (K99/R00) Web links:

 Who is eligible?
 At the time of application submission (or resubmission) candidates for this award must have earned a terminal clinical or research doctorate (including Ph.D., M.D., D. O., D.C., N.D., D.D.S., D.V.M., Sc.D., D.N.S., Pharm.
-D., or equivalent doctoral degree, or a combined clinical and research doctoral degree); and have no more than 5 years (60 months) of research experience since completing the requirements of the doctoral degree (resubmissions must also comply with this requirement).
-The K99/R00 Program Announcement (PA) describes some exceptions to the 5-year rule; see the PA and associated "Questions and Answers" document for details.
-Individuals whose terminal or research doctorate was awarded more than 60 months before submission of the K99/R00 application are strongly urged to contact one of the NHLBI Program staff designated below before submission to determine whether they are eligible to apply.
-This confirmation of eligibility should be documented in a cover letter to accompany the application.
+D., or equivalent doctoral degree, or a combined clinical and research doctoral degree); and have no more than 4 years (48 months) of research experience since completing the requirements of the doctoral degree (resubmissions must also comply with this requirement).
 Applications from ineligible individuals will be returned without review.
 U.S. citizens and non-U.S. citizens are eligible.
 There are additional eligibility criteria detailed in the full K99/R00 Program Announcement; please check carefully before proceeding.
 See Pathway to Independence Award (PA-14-042).